DeBraid/tech-notes/the-sovereign-individual.md

 > As virtual communities gain coherence they will insist their members be held accountable to their own laws, rather than those of a nation-state which they happen to reside.

+Power of government will be eroded as newer alternatives appear.
+For example, YCombinator is about to start its minimum income experiment in Oakland.
+It's easy to see how large, powerful private entities like YC can influence communities, and attract people into its sphere of influence by providing something people love.
+Money, security, community, all from a private establishment...

+## Megapolitical

+Big picture writing on transition of society would not be complete without acknowledging the role of violence.
+History has a long track record of people looking to profit from violence, because sadly, it often pays very well.

+The lack of clear thought put into this going forward would be foolish, so we look to history for guidance.
+There are few [examples][playfair] of in the literature and one of the best was published in 1804

+## Links

+AN INQUIRY INTO THE PERMANENT CAUSES OF THE DECLINE AND FALL OF POWERFUL AND WEALTHY NATIONS by [William Playfair][playfair]

+[playfair]: www.gutenberg.org/files/16575/16575-h/16575-h.htm